meilisearch/documentation/references/documents.md

 <RouteHighlighter method="PUT" route="/indexes/:uid/documents"/>

-Add a list of documents or update them if they already.
+Add a list of documents and update them if they already.

 If you send an already existing document (same [identifier](/guides/main_concepts/documents.md#identifier)) **only the field of the new documents** will be changed in the old document.
 Thus, any fields not present in the new document remained unchanged.